jdavanne/terraform-provider-xmft/docs/resources/st_subscription_ar.md

 This option is available when 'triggerFileOption' option is set to 'retry'.
 - `trigger_on_condition_enabled` (Boolean) If checked, processing of files in the subscription folder will be triggered upon a specific condition.
-- `trigger_on_condition_expression` (String) Specify the condition on which to trigger file processing.
+- `trigger_on_condition_expression` (String) default:'', Specify the condition on which to trigger file processing.
 An expression language can be used.
 - `trigger_on_successful_wildcard_pull` (Boolean) Setting for trigger on successful wildcard pull.